bionic-gpt/bionic-gpt/README.md

 - Prompt injection: We can gusrd against prompt injections attacks as well as many more.

-## Muliple Models
+## Local or Remote Large Language Models

+- 🤖 Full support for open source models running locally or in your data center.
-- 🤖 Multiple Model Support: Install and manage as many models as you want.
+- 🌟 Multiple Model Support: Install and manage as many models as you want.
 - 👾 Easy Switch: Seamlessly switch between different chat models for diverse interactions.
 - ⚙️ Many Models Conversations: Effortlessly engage with various models simultaneously, harnessing their unique strengths for optimal responses.
 Enhance your experience by leveraging a diverse set of models in parallel.